This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Total 3.132.000 Rp. / $211

 Bali has become a paradise for lovers of boho homewares, silver jewelry, surfboards ++ The island is also home to many incredible indie clothing brands and other talented artisans.
-So if you’re anything like me you’re probably going to blow your shopping budget within a day or two.
+So if you’re anything like me you’ll probably blow your shopping budget within a day or two.

 Total